Big-Life-Lab/PHES-ODM-sharing/README.md

     document when multiple values need to listed in a single cell, the `;` symbol should be used to separate discrete values.

--   In examples 3 and 5 where all the columns in a table and all the tables were selected respectively, the keyword `all` was used.
+-   In examples 3 where all the columns in a table were selected, the keyword `all` was used.
 Similar to the `;` symbol, the keyword `all` may be used in a cell to mean everything.

 -   The **ruleId** column is mandatory for all rules and each value is unique across the entire sheet (`sharing.csv`).
 It must be a number.